 And for you super-studious types, another secret.
 The word gargoyle that we use today, comes from the French verb “gargouiller” which means to gargle water in your throat.
 You’re welcome.

-Originally, tall spires were designed for the towers of Notre Dame.
+Originally, tall spires were designed for the Notre Dame towers.
 It’s a mystery why they were not actually built.
-Money wasn’t an issue, because construction of the cathedral continued after the towers were erected.
+Money wasn’t an issue, because construction of the cathedral continued after the Notre Dame towers were erected.
 Now that you look at the front of the cathedral, doesn’t it seem like there SHOULD be spires on such an important church?

 How’s that for some good secret info?
 One other piece of information, that is more of a tip, than a secret.
 Do take the time to visit the Cluny Museum.
 It’s totally amazing, all on its own, with its incredible collection of medieval art and preserved Roman Baths, but among its collection are the Kings of Judah.